PhyScene/PhyScene/DATA.md

 💻 Articulated object: We utilize articulated objects in **GAPartNet** dataset for the generated scene.

-To download GAPartNet dataset, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSftYKN2O72MEgiFhJrn5xCRjArgVmBA6JK7xSkmlX9yfZhFxg/viewform?usp=sf_link).
+To download GAPartNet dataset, please refer to [this website](https://huggingface.co/datasets/yangyandan/GAPartNet_PhyScene).

 ### Preprocess data
 You can preprocess the data from scratch with the following steps.